rerdm/PlaywrightTypeScriptFramework/README.md

 #### Push and Pull
 - Push from local feature branch to `main` or `master` branch
-- Pull requests from local feature branch to `main` or `master` branch
 - Manually via GitHub Actions UI

 ### Gh CI Tool - Workflow_dispatch